abhinavrau/velvet-excel-addin/README.md

 Follow the [Instructions](#installation)

-### 2. Creating the Placeholder tables and create access token
+### 2. Creating the Placeholder tables and Paste in GCP access token

 ![](images/CreateTemplate.gif)